 The cemetery that Moltke mentioned might be the Armenian Cemetery, which begins from where Gezi Park used to be and reach till Harbiye or it might be Mevlevi Cemetery at Galata.
 The snowy hills of Anatolia side and Leander Tower, that’s how some European historians call the Maiden’s Tower, can be seen clearly from this cemetery.

-City Life during the Ottoman Empire in the 19th Century
+Ottoman Empire in the 19th Century

 Istanbul was a lively and vibrant city thanks to being the centre of the Ottoman Empire.
 The streets that began with the mansions on both sides of the Bosphorus widened when you walked to the inner parts of the city where mosques, shops, and houses were lined up one after another.
 The food sold at the bazaar drew Moltke‘s attention.
 Such fruits and food as coconut, manna, dried grape, pomegranate, and kibbeh as well as desserts like honey paste, rice pudding and grape jelly would be sold at the bazaar.

 I guess the food sold at the bazaar would be hard to find in Europe those years.
 The Fish Market would begin where the vegetable market ended.
 Oysters collected by the Greek as well as delicious and big fish would be sold here.

 The scene at Kilic Ali Pasa Mosque in Tophane is also noteworthy.
 In Moltke‘s own words, there were shops at the yard of the mosque where elegant things were sold.
 A scrivener was writing down the things that women were telling him patiently.